Río Grande de Loíza: History

 The river is of historical importance due to the number of settlements, cities and towns that were founded along it such as San Lorenzo, Caguas and Trujillo Alto.

 In the 1898 Military Notes on Puerto Rico by the U.S. it is written that the "limits of the Loisa River are: On the east, the sierra of Luquillo (situated near the northeast corner of the island); on the south, the sierra of Cayey, and on the west, ramifications of the latter.
 It rises in the northern slopes of the sierra of Cayey, and, running in a northwest direction for the first half of its course and turning to northeast in the second half, it arrives at Loisa, a port on the northern coast, where it discharges its waters into the Atlantic.
 During the first part of its course, it is known by the name of Cayagua."

 The river was commemorated in a poem by Puerto Rican poet Julia de Burgos.

+The central basin of the Loíza, along with that of the La Plata River, was recognized as an Important Bird Area by BirdLife International in 2007, particularly the section between the Caguas Valley and Lake Loíza (Carraízo Lake).
 In mid 2018, the United States Army Corps of Engineers announced it would be undertaking a major flood control project of the river, with a budget of $250 million.